Giving-Tuesday/website_bodytext_scraper/README.md

 ## Usage

+Two steps must be performed for best results.
+First, the list of URLs provided is checked to ensure a successful scrape can be performed on the website by checking for a 200 HTTP status code, and rendering a report on the responses for all URLs tried.
+This step renders a new list of websites with a high chance of success.
+In the second step, this new list is used to perform the scrape and process the data into a final CSV.

-### Testing URLs before scraping
+### 1. Testing URLs before scraping

-   - Update the `data/inputs.csv` file with the list of URLs you want to scrape.
-Each URL should be on a new line.
+   - Update the `inputs.csv` file at the root level with the list of URLs you want to scrape.
+Each URL should be on a new line, and the header must not be changed from "url".
    - From the root directory, run the following command:
      ```
-     scrapy crawl bodytext
+     scrapy crawl check_urls
      ```
-   - The scraped data will be saved to the specified output location (e.g., `data/output.csv`).
+   - The spider outputs two files:
+      - website_bodytext_scraper/data/url_check_output/results.csv: This contains a full report of all URLs tried and their results
+      - website_bodytext_scraper/data/url_check_output/bodytext_inputs.csv: A clean list of all the successful connections formatted to be ingersted by the bodytext scraper.
+This file will be automatically used by the scarper, no action is required to configure it.

-### Running the bodytext scraper
+### 2. Running the bodytext scraper
-   - Ensure you have a CSV file with URLs under the 'WbstAddrssTxt' column.
+   - Ensure you have run the preceding step and a `data/url_check_output/bodytext_inputs.csv` has appeared and contains data
    - From the root directory, run the following command:
      ```
-     scrapy runspider website_bodytext_scraper/spiders/check_urls_spider.py -o results.csv
+     scrapy crawl bodytext_crawl
      ```
-   - The results will be saved to `results.csv` with details about each URL's status and duplicates.
+   - The results will be saved to `bodytext_results.csv` with the page's body text as a text blob in the 'body_text' field
-   - Check the output file (e.g., `data/output.csv` or `results.csv`) to see the scraped body text or URL check results from each URL.

-### In development: Page traversal
-- A script is in development to traverse through all pages found in the website's navbar to save the content from them too

-### Cleanup utilities
- **Delete All `__pycache__` Folders**:
-   - To remove all `__pycache__` directories from the repository, run the `delete_pycache.sh` script:
-     ```
-     ./delete_pycache.sh
-     ```
+## Example

+To test out the scraper before using it for your project, a sample CSV of URLs is included.
+It's deliberately messy to mimic an imperfect data extraction process, to demonstrate the scraper's ability to check and clean all domains before scraping the websites themselves.

+To try it out:
+- Copy the contexts of `website_bodytext_scraper/example/example_inputs.csv` into `website_bodytext_scraper/inputs.csv`.
+- Run `scrapy crawl check_urls`
+- In `website_bodytext_scraper/data/url_check_output`, two new CSVs should appear:
+   - 'results.csv' contains a full report of the status of all URLs in the input file
+   - 'bodytext_inputs.csv' is a clean list of all successfully pinged URLs, normalized to a standard structure.
+- Now run `scrapy crawl bodytext`
+- A bodytext_results.csv file will appear at the root level with the results of the scrape

+## Development

-## Customization
+### Customization

 - To modify the output format or location, adjust the `FEEDS` setting in `settings.py`.
-- To add more spiders or modify the existing spider, navigate to the `spiders/` directory.
+- To add more or modify existing spiders, navigate to the `spiders/` directory.

+### Future Development

+We would love to hear your thoughts on how to improve this repo!
+Contact ___@givingtuesday.org with your ideas.